Distal combinatorial tools for graphs of bounded twin-width: Preliminaries

 We can bound the shatter function of a graph class $\C$ in terms of $\dim(\C)$.
-This is stated in the shatter function lemma proven independently in \cite{sauer} and \cite{shelah}. \begin{lemma}[Shatter function lemma] If $\C$ is a graph class such that $\dim(\C) \le d$, then $\pi_\C(k) = O(k^d)$. \end{lemma} For a class of graphs $\C$ we also define its \emph{VC-density} (denoted by $\vc(\C)$) as follows:
+This is stated in the shatter function lemma proven independently by Sauer \cite{sauer} and Shelah \cite{shelah}. \begin{lemma}[Shatter function lemma] If $\C$ is a graph class such that $\dim(\C) \le d$, then $\pi_\C(k) = O(k^d)$. \end{lemma} For a class of graphs $\C$ we also define its \emph{VC-density} (denoted by $\vc(\C)$) as follows: \iflipics